ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property inidicates the number of hash table buckets in a SQL plan cache.
+This property indicates the number of hash table buckets in a SQL plan cache.

 #### SQL_PLAN_CACHE_HOT_REGION_LRU_RATIO (Unit: percentage)